panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 ![Step 7 of creating the first VM](./figures/vbox_new_vm_step7.jpg)

 After the seven steps above, our first VM is created in Virtual Box with the virtual hard disk file created.
+This is like we have assemabled a physical computer.
+The next

 ## 2. Create more nodes and connect as a cluster